Skip to content

 timeshift_cam_imu: td

-The value from T_cam_imu should be transferred to the body_T_cam0.
-By convention, transformation matrices in SLAM algorithms are shown is similar formats, such that the T_cam_imu is read "transformation from imu coordinate frame to the cam frame".
-Similarly, the body_T_cam0 is read as "transformation from cam0 to body (body frame is sometimes referred to the imu frame)".
+By convention, transformation matrices in SLAM algorithms are shown in T_<destination frame>_<initial frame>.
+You can read this phrase as a tranformation from the right entity to the left entity: "The transformation from <initial frame> to <destination frame>".
+As such, the T_cam_imu is read "transformation from imu coordinate frame to the cam frame".
+Similarly, the body_T_cam0 is read as "transoformation from cam0 to body".
+Note that the IMU frame is sometimes referred to the body frame.

 The described procedure should be repeated for both cameras and you should create two entries in the main_conf.yaml file named body_T_cam0 and body_T_cam1.